-A Commercial Semi Truck policy is a combination of several types of coverage that most commonly affect truckers:
+A Commercial Semi Truck policy has some similarities to a Commercial Auto Policy, and bundles a combination of several types of coverage that most commonly affect truckers:

 Physical Damage – This covers the costs of damage to your vehicle, including both collision coverage for damage due to a crash, and comprehensive coverage, which covers damages from theft and vandalism, or others specified non-collision causes.